jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 Overall, the `input_shape` method is used to determine the shape or dimensions of the input tensor for a specific model or operation in PyTorch.

 #### **Method Details**
-The given code is a method definition for the `input_shape` method in a class.
-This method returns a `torch.Size` object with a single dimension, `self.max_sequence_length`.
+The given code is a method definition for the `input_shape` method of a class.
+This method returns a `torch.Size` object representing the shape of the input data.

+The shape returned is a single-dimensional tensor with a size equal to `self.max_sequence_length`.

 ### Method **`output_shape`** Overview
 The method `output_shape` returns the shape of the output of a neural network layer.
 It is a member function of a class and is expected to be called on an instance of that class.
 The method returns the shape of the input to the layer, which is stored in the `input_shape` attribute of the instance.
 The shape is returned as a `torch.Size` object, which is a tuple-like object that represents the dimensions of a tensor.